Skip to content Skip to footer

 Weather

-Valencia experiences a Mediterranean climate with hot summers and mild winters.
-Average temperatures range from 14°C (57°F) in winter to 30°C (86°F) in summer.
-The city sees little rainfall, mostly in the autumn months.
-Humidity levels are moderate, and air quality is generally good.
+Valencia enjoys a Mediterranean climate with hot summers and mild winters.
+In summer, temperatures can reach 30-35°C (86-95°F), with little rainfall.
+Winters are mild, around 10-15°C (50-59°F).
+Humidity is moderate, and air quality is generally good.

 Language

-The official language spoken in Valencia is Spanish.
-However, in the Valencian Community, Valencian, a dialect of Catalan, is also widely spoken.
+The official language in Valencia is Spanish.
+However, Valencian, a dialect of Catalan, is also widely spoken in the region.

 Cost Of Living

-The cost of living in Valencia is lower compared to other major Spanish cities like Madrid and Barcelona.
-Rent, groceries, dining out, and transportation are relatively affordable, making Valencia an attractive destination for both tourists and expats.
+Valencia has a relatively affordable cost of living compared to other major European cities.
+Rent, dining out, and groceries are reasonably priced, making it an attractive destination for travelers.

 Valencia – municipality in Spain, capital city of the Valencian Community